meltway-labs/bankman/README.md

 The `REFERENCE` can be any value as long as it is different from the one used for last time you've linked an agreement.

-If by any change you're missing the `<agreement-id>`, you can list your account agreements with:
+If by any chance you're missing the `<agreement-id>`, you can list your account's agreements with:

 ```shell
 ./scripts/nordigen-list-agreements.sh